vedranvuk/errorex/README.md

 ```

-ErrorEx can also carry an error that caused _this_ error, and custom data.
+ErrorEx can also carry an error that caused _this_ error (retrievable by ErrorEx.Cause(), and custom data.

 ```
 var (